Lisa Cheng (bodybuilder): Personal life

 Cheng was born and raised in Hong Kong.
 She grew up in a relatively low income family; and as a teenager would often sneak out of the house while her parents were asleep to hang out with her friends in bars.
 She was a lost teenager and wasn't extremely bad, but wanted to do what her friends were doing back then.

 She began climbing, on a wall in a community centre, at age 12, when she found she had an innate skill for it.

 At 19, she took a three-year diploma in sports management at the Hong Kong Institute of Vocational Education, followed by a bachelor's degree in the same field.
 She was quoted saying:

 “I had a hard time catching up with my studies, I didn’t know much about English, plus the textbooks were extremely difficult for me.
 But I hate to start something without finishing it.
 Once I choose a road, I must walk until the end.”

 After three years’ studying, she managed to graduate ‘with medium scores and no fails’.

 Outside of competitions, she is a personal trainer and part-time physical education lecturer at the Hong Kong Institute of Vocational Education.

 On September 20, 2013, she married her boyfriend after two years - Calvin Kong.
 Their marriage was held in Guam.
+They have four children: a son, Tommy, born on 1 October 2014, followed by triplets - a son, Jeremy, and two daughters, Euphy and Yuka - delievered on 11 August 2016.